erminakal/Eventertain-Yourself-Project/README.md

     vi.
 Run the efbackend package,so as to run the sql queries

-   vii.
-Loading of the records / data.
-Import the csv files that contain the data of the tables.

 2. Front-end execution

 Open the Visual Studio Code program and install the npm package manager.
-Load the files that concern the GUI.
+Load the files that concern the GUI (frontend.zip).
 Next type npm run serve that will execute the graphical interface code.